 There is really no difference between a Jane Jacobs Walk and a Jane’s Walk.
 Jane Jacobs Walk is a program of the Center for the Living City, a U.S. based non-profit organization.
 Our sister organization in Canada, the Centre for City Ecology (CCE) created Jane's Walks in 2007 and we helped them promote walks in the U.S. during the early years.

-Our Jane Jacobs Walk program is housed in the Department of City & Metropolitan Planning at the University of Utah, utilizing student interns to manage all aspects of the program, gaining vital skills in community outreach, organizational development and communications.
+Our Jane Jacobs Walk program utilizes student interns to manage all aspects of the program, gaining vital skills in community outreach, organizational development and communications.
 We want to make certain students learn about the important contributions of Jane Jacobs to the field of planning, and therefore use her full name in describing our walks.

 Jane Jacobs Walks are promoted to take place any day of the year and are also celebrated during Jane's birthday in May.
 Jane's Walks take place the first week of May.

 Anyone who enjoys getting to know their city and neighbors.

 People who want to participate in meaningful conversations about the social and built future of their neighborhoods.

 People engaged in the work of building cohesive communities and improving the walking environment.